AutoResearch/autora/docs/contribute/index.md

 The following packages are considered "core" packages, and are actively maintained by the [Autonomous Empirical Research Group](https://musslick.github.io/AER_website/Team.html):

-- **autora** [`https://github.com/autoresearch/autora`](https://github.com/autoresearch/autora): The parent package use the one that users install, e.g., via `pip install autora`.
-The package determines which modules (child packages) are included and maintains the general documentation.

 - **autora-core** [`https://github.com/autoresearch/autora-core`](https://github.com/autoresearch/autora-core) This package  includes fundamental utilities and building blocks for all the other packages.
 This is always installed when a user installs `autora` and can be